Dr Kat Salm, President

 Michael realised his passion was with surveying, so he went back to his surveying career while remaining employed by Fletcher Construction.
 He has been the Survey Manager since 2013 for both on the Waterview Tunnel Project and the Puhoi to Warkworth Project at a combined project value of $2.1b.

-Julia Glass, Land Development and Urban Design Stream Chair
+Campbell Burrows, Land Development and Urban Design Stream Chair

 Bruce Robinson, Positioning and Measurement Stream, Chair

 Since graduating with a Bachelor of Surveying (with credit) from Otago University in 1989, Bruce has been working in the surveying/construction industry.
 He obtained his registration as a licensed cadastral surveyor in South Africa in the mid-90s and again in New Zealand in the late 90s.
-Initially, at Global Survey ( NZ Leica Geosystems agent), Bruce has worked in a technical support and project delivery role.
+Initially, at Global Survey (NZ Leica Geosystems agent), Bruce has worked in a technical support and project delivery role.

 Emma Cook, Young Professionals Chair